oddbird/oddleventy/content/birds/sondra.md

 **Sondra spearheads our design process** through brand development, user experience design, and usability testing.
-She has been creating custom brands and integrated web graphics for over thirteen years.
+She has been creating custom brands and integrated web graphics for over 17 years.
 She has lead the marketing teams for a variety of small businesses, and acted as co-founder and Chief Marketing Officer